Language: EN

 What is and how to use the FOREACH loop in C#

-The foreach loop is a control structure in C# that makes it easier to iterate over elements of a collection or sequence of data, such as arrays, lists, or sets.
+The foreach loop is a control structure in C# that facilitates iterating over elements of a collection or data sequence (such as arrays, lists, or sets).

-Unlike the for, while, and do-while loops, the foreach loop is specifically used to iterate over each element of a collection without the need to manipulate an index or control variable.
+Unlike for, while, and do-while loops, the foreach loop is specifically used to iterate over each element of a collection without the need to manipulate an index or control variable.

 The basic syntax of a foreach loop in C# is as follows: